 Cons: Limited amount of themes compared to WordPress and Wix, all Squarespace sites have a similar look making it hard to differentiate your brand.
 Definitely more of a learning curve than Wix.

-Best For: Small Business owners looking to create a modern website and need more features than Wix offers but don’t want to hire a developer.
+Best For: Small Business owners looking to create a modern website and needs more features than Wix offers but don’t want to hire a developer.

 Pros: Highly customizable, not missing any major features, less expensive than Wix/SquareSpace, future proof, open source.